 GUY & NADINA

-Known internationally as soloists, chamber musicians, recitalists and even fashionistas, Guy Few and Nadina Mackie Jackson have performed in Canada and the USA as concerto soloists, multi-instrumental recitalists and recording artists.
+Known internationally as soloists, chamber musicians, recitalists and even fashionistas, Guy Few and Nadina Mackie Jackson performed in Canada and the USA as concerto soloists, multi-instrumental recitalists and recording artists.
 In the 2011-12 season, Guy & Nadina toured in British Columbia, the Yukon and the Prairies and were featured at the Oregon Bach Festival.
 The 2012-13 season saw them in Ontario and Atlantic Canada.
-This current season, by far their busiest, will again see them across Canada presented by the Manitoba Chamber Orchestra, Prairie Debut, presenters in Ontario and British Columbia and with the Okanagan Symphony, Orchestra Toronto, Orchestra London Canada, group of twenty seven chamber orchestra (Toronto) and various chamber performances.
+2014 saw them concertizing across Canada presented by the Manitoba Chamber Orchestra, Prairie Debut, presenters in Ontario and British Columbia and with the Okanagan Symphony, Orchestra Toronto, Orchestra London Canada, group of twenty seven chamber orchestra (Toronto) and various chamber performances.

-Acclaimed recording artists, Guy & Nadina have released three blockbuster CDs, each one expanding the concerto repertoire for trumpet and bassoon.
+Acclaimed recording artists, Guy & Nadina released three blockbuster CDs, each one expanding the concerto repertoire for trumpet and bassoon.
 Bacchanale (with Toronto Chamber Orchestra and Kevin Mallon), won “Best Classical Orchestral Album 2009” from Just Plain Folks Music Awards.
 Romanza (with TCO and Nicholas McGegan), was a media favourite, garnering rave reviews from International Double Reed Society and International Trumpet Guild among many others.
-After Hours gave everyone a taste of the duo’s favourite pieces which they often perform in concerts.
+After Hours gave everyone a taste of the duo’s favourite pieces which they often performed live.

-Guy & Nadina have commissioned, performed and recorded new music since they met in 2006.
-Through the support of CBC, FACTOR and the Ontario Arts Council, they now have five new solo concerti, three double concerti, one triple concerto and two symphonic poems along with many smaller gems.
+Nadina worked with composers and organization to have many new works created for trumpet and bassoon since 2006.
+Through the support of CBC, FACTOR and the Ontario Arts Council, the repertoire has expanded to include four double concerti for trumpet, bassoon & orchestra, one triple concerto for trumpet, bassoon, harp and wind symphony and two symphonic poems along with many smaller gems.

 As dedicated teachers and music advocates, Guy & Nadina are in great demand as speakers, master teachers and interpretational coaches.
 Their hosts have included the University of British Columbia, Ithaca College, Scotiafest, the University of Manitoba, Mount Royal University and many others.
 Guy maintains a studio at Wilfrid Laurier University, teaching trumpet and coaching chamber music.
 Nadina teaches at the University of Toronto and The Royal Conservatory’s Glenn Gould School.